 “Your advice and clarity were invaluable in what was a very complex matter.
 The result has given both my mother and myself peace of mind.”

-If you need help with a safeguarding investigation or need assistance with taking steps to protect a potentially vulnerable adult, contact our Community Care Law team.
-Cate Searle and the community care law team have a wealth of experience in protecting vulnerable adults from exploitation and can provide specialist advice on a range of matters.
+If you need help with a safeguarding investigation or need assistance with taking steps to protect a potentially vulnerable adult, contact our team of Community Care lawyers today on 01273 609911, or email email@example.com.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2023